-Tons of students need help with homework, but they shouldn’t rely on their parents.
-Studies have proven that if parents check students homework every day, their grades won’t actually get better.
-If your child has questions, ask them talk to their teacher instead of you.
+Studies have proven that if parents check their children’s homework every day, student grades won’t actually get better.
+If your child has questions, ask them to talk to their teacher instead of you.

-Education consultant Judy Dodge states that for homework help, children should ask their teacher because teachers know how to help teach students to find the answer rather than tell the answer.
+Education consultant Judy Dodge advises that—for homework help—children should ask their teachers because teachers know how to help students to find the answers rather than simply telling them the answers.
 This is essential if a student is going to learn the content.
 Homework is meant to help review what is being taught.
-When a parent does so much, the teacher doesn’t know how much the student can actually do on his own.
+When a parent does too much, the teacher doesn’t know how much the student can actually do on his or her own.

 Are there advantages to parents helping with homework?

-However, some believe it is good for parents to help out with homework.
-It’s a chance to find out what they children are learning about.
-Helping with homework also gives parents some insights into student’s interests.
-This can help parents find other programs.
-Because classes are so large, students don’t get individual help.
-Some students need this help.
-Just talking it out with a parent can help them see the solutions or learn the content.
-Finally, a person’s education is both what is taught at home and school.
-Why should school be the only place to learn?
+Some believe, however, that it is good for parents to help out with homework.
+It’s a chance to find out what their children are learning about.
+Helping with homework also gives parents some insights into a student’s interests.
+This can help parents to find other programs.
+Because classes are so large, students often don’t receive individual help.
+Unfortunately, many students need this help.
+Just talking things out with a parent can help a student to see the solutions or learn the content.
+Finally, a student’s education is both what is taught at home and at school.

 Another solution would be to help create a distraction free environment for the child.
-Parent can do that by removing distractions like turning off the t.v off, or setting up a specific time for homework.
+Parents can do that by removing distractions such as turning the television off, or setting up a specific time for homework.
 Parents can also help students get to school for tutoring.
 Parents should ask their children about their classes and what they are learning.
-They shouldn’t DO the learning.
+They shouldn’t DO the learning for them.
 That is a big difference.
-The answer is not to tell the answers or do the project, but help by giving them resources.
+The answer is not to tell the answers or do the project, but to help by giving their children resources.
 Some students benefit when parents listen to a student explain HOW to answer a problem.

-So, students, if you have help from your mom or dad with homework, STOP.
+So, students, if you are getting help from your mom or dad with homework, STOP.
 Tell them you will figure it out on your own.
-Ask your teacher instead, they went to college for that specific reason and you will be better off learning the information for yourself.
+Ask your teacher instead: they went to college for that specific reason and you will be better off learning the information for yourself.